cits3007/cits3007.github.io/assets/labs/lab02.md

 When compiling programs we wish to debug, we need to pass the flag `-g` to `gcc`, which tells it to add debugging information.
+It can also be helpful to pass the `-O0` option to `gcc`, which tells the compiler *not* to optimize the compiled code.[^optim] If we try to execute a binary, and `gcc` has heavily optimized the machine-code instructions emitted, then the
+CPU instructions being executed may not correspond very closely to the source code we provided, making the behaviour of `gdb` unexpected.[^optim-but]

+[^optim]: Passing flags like
-It's also best to pass the `-O0` option to `gcc`, which tells the compiler *not* to optimize the compiled code.
-(Passing flags like `-O1`, `-O2` and `-O3` to `gcc` tells it to spend longer compiling the code, in order apply increasingly advanced optimizations; see the documentation for `gcc`'s [optimization options][optim-options] for more details.)
-If `gcc` has heavily optimized our code, then the CPU instructions being executed may not correspond very closely to the source code we provided, making the behaviour of `gdb` unexpected.
+  `-O1`, `-O2` and `-O3` to `gcc` tells it to spend longer compiling the code, in order apply increasingly advanced optimizations; see the documentation for `gcc`'s [optimization options][optim-options] for more details.

 [optim-options]: https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html

+[^optim-but]: On the other hand, sometimes the behaviour we're trying to debug might *only* appear when optimizations are enabled.
+In such a case, we will likely have to debug our optimized binary, and simply accept that sometimes, the code being executed differs from what we see in the source file.

 The Makefile for this lab already includes these two flags, so running `make factorial` in your VM is all you need to do to